 The most important thing to know about KDP is that Amazon has a zero-tolerance policy when it comes to books that “advertise, promote, mislead, or [don’t] accurately represent [its] contents.”

-These are KDP’s key dos and don’ts, to help you make sure you stay on the right side of that policy.
-(It’s still a good idea to read the full guidelines though):
+These are KDP’s key dos and don’ts, to help you make sure you stay on the right side of that policy (though it’s still a good idea to read the full guidelines):

-- Use and create metadata correctly so that your book can be found in Amazon’s search results.
-Plus, if you run afoul of the metadata guidelines (eg. including a URL, or mentioning another book), not only do you risk Amazon removing your content, the misinformation could also cause you to lose sales.
+- Use and create metadata correctly so your book can be found in Amazon’s search results.
+Plus, if you run afoul of the metadata guidelines (e.g. including a URL or mentioning another book), not only do you risk Amazon removing your content, the misinformation could also cause you to lose sales.

 - Create a high-quality cover to entice potential customers to buy your book.
-Make sure the image isn’t blurry, that it doesn’t mention any promotions, or is too large to display properly on the finished product.
+Make sure the image isn’t blurry, that it doesn’t mention any promotions, and that it is not too large to display properly on the finished product.

 - Post content that is Kindle-appropriate.
 For example, puzzles, coloring books, and blank journals are better-suited for print-on-demand.